Gissio/radpro/README.md

   * SWCLK
   * SWDIO
   * +3V3
-* Back up your original firmware using STM32CubeProgrammer: connect to the ST-Link V2 device, select the "Memory & file editing" view, enter "0x8000000" in "Address" and "0x10000" in "Size", click the read button, click on the black triangle on the "Read" button and select "Save As...".
+* Before installing FS2011 Pro for the first time, back up the original firmware: open the STM32CubeProgrammer, press the "Connect" button to connect to the ST-Link V2 device, select the "Memory & file editing" view, enter "0x8000000" as "Address" and "0x10000" as "Size", click the read button, click the black triangle on the "Read" button, and select "Save As...".
+* Download the latest FS2011 Pro firmware from the [releases][releases-link]: if your Geiger-Müller tube is 48 mm long, download the HH614 firmware; if it is 10.5 mm long, download the M4011 firmware.
+* To install FS2011 Pro for the first time: open the STM32CubeProgrammer, press the "Connect" button to connect to the ST-Link V2 device, select the "Erasing & programming" view, check "Full chip erase", choose the firmware/update with the "Browse" button, enter "0x8000000" in "Start address", check both "Verify programming" and "Run after programming", click on "Start automatic mode", wait for the operation to complete, and click on "Stop automatic mode".
-* Download the latest FS2011 Pro firmware (or update) from the [releases][releases-link]: in the STM32CubeProgrammer, click on "Erasing & programming", select the firmware/update with the "Browse" button, enter "0x8000000" in "Start address", mark both "Verify programming" and "Run after programming", and click on "Start Programming".
+* To update FS2011 Pro: open the STM32CubeProgrammer, press the "Connect" button to connect to the ST-Link V2 device, select the "Erasing & programming" view, choose the firmware/update with the "Browse" button, enter "0x8000000" in "Start address", check both "Verify programming" and "Run after programming", and click on "Start Programming".

 ## Usage

 * Long-press the POWER key to turn the device on and off.
 * Short-press the POWER key to turn the backlight on (if the backlight is enabled).

-* Press the UP and DOWN keys to change the mode.
+* Press the UP and DOWN keys to change the mode/selection.

-* Short-press the PLAY/PAUSE key to hold/unhold the current measurement (instantaneous rate, average rate and dose views only).
+* Short-press the PLAY/PAUSE key to hold/unhold the current measurement (in instantaneous rate, average rate and dose mode).
 * Long-press the PLAY/PAUSE key to reset the mode's measurements.

 * Press the MENU/OK key to enter the menu/select a menu option.